 General Guidelines for Being Compliant

-At all levels of the Trade4U program, there are certain behaviors that traders are strictly prohibited from engaging in, and others that require immediate notification to Trade4U.
+At all levels of the Trade4U program, there are certain behaviors that traders are strictly prohibited from engaging in.
 These policies exist to maintain the integrity of our educational evaluation program and ensure realistic market conditions in our simulated environment.

 Why Does Trade4U Have Prohibited Conduct Policies?